thasan01/tic-tac-toe-machine-learning/README.md

 # The Game

 There are two types of games: web and console.
+The web game is not been implemented yet.

 ## Console Game